Best VPN for Public WiFi

 Is NordVPN good for public WiFi?

 Yes.
-NordVPN is a strong public WiFi VPN for travelers who want reliable apps, strong security features, good speed, and protection across cafés, airports, hotels, and public hotspots.
+NordVPN is our best overall public WiFi pick for travelers who want strong security features, traveler-friendly apps, broad device support, and practical connection tools across cafés, airports, hotels, and other shared networks.

 Is Surfshark good for public WiFi?